MauriceTXS/task-b_REST-API/README.md

 # Credits
-This repository is based off the guide provided by [David Inyang-Etoh ](https://github.com/dinyangetoh), the article can be found [here](https://medium.com/@dinyangetoh/how-to-build-simple-restful-api-with-nodejs-expressjs-and-mongodb-99348012925d).The github repository for application can be [here](https://github.com/dinyangetoh/resthub2).
+This repository is based off the guide provided by [David Inyang-Etoh ](https://github.com/dinyangetoh), the article can be found [here](https://medium.com/@dinyangetoh/how-to-build-simple-restful-api-with-nodejs-expressjs-and-mongodb-99348012925d).
+The github repository for application can be [here](https://github.com/dinyangetoh/resthub2).